EV Incentives Overview

 Federal Tax Credits for Electric Cars

-In August 2022, Congress passed new legislation – the Inflation Reduction Act of 2022 – which changes credit amounts and eligibility requirements for clean energy vehicles, including electric vehicles and plug-in hybrids.
+In August 2022, Congress passed new legislation, which altered credit amounts and eligibility requirements for clean energy vehicles, including electric vehicles and plug-in hybrids.

-Under the new provisions, up to $7,500 is available for new electric vehicles , and there is now a credit of up to $4,000 for used electric vehicles, which can make buying an EV even more affordable for some drivers.
+Under the Inflation Reduction Act, up to $7,500 is available for new electric vehicles , and there is now a credit of up to $4,000 for used electric vehicles, which can make buying an EV even more affordable for some drivers.
 However, price caps are in place: passenger cars priced at over $55,000 and vans, trucks, and SUVs priced at over $80,000 are no longer eligible for credits.

 Keep in mind that the EV Incentives landscape is ever-changing.
 You can find the most up-to-date information in the GreenCars Incentive tool.